leta199/Python-Fundamentals/README.md

 Environement: Visual Studio Code

 ## METHODS AND TECHNIQUES
-**Module 1**- Focused mostly on basic syntax, arithmetic, concatenation and indexing
+**Module 1**- Focused mostly on basic syntax, arithmetic, concatenation and indexing.
-**Module #2**- Focused on compund data types such as tuples, dictionaries and lists
+**Module #2**- Focused on compund data types such as tuples, dictionaries and lists.
-**Module #3 Part 1**- Focused on conditionas and branching, loops, functions and excpetion handling
+**Module #3 Part 1**- Focused on conditionas and branching, loops, functions and excpetion handling.
-**Module #2 Parts 2**- Focused on types and classes with thier associated attributes and methods
+**Module #2 Parts 2**- Focused on types and classes with thier associated attributes and methods.

 ## PROJECT STRUCTURE
 [Python Fundamental](https://github.com/leta199/Python-Fundamentals)/